This post may contain affiliate links. Please see our disclosure policy.

 • Cut the wings into pieces so that you have 24 wings.

-• Preheat the air fryer to 380 degrees Fahrenheit.
+• Preheat the air fryer to 400°F (200°C).
 Prepare the air fryer basket after preheating.

 • Add the seasoned wings in a single layer to the air fryer basket.

-• Air Fry WIngs at 380 degrees Fahrenheit for 20 minutes, flipping the wings every 5 minutes.
-Increase the temperature to 400 degrees Fahrenheit and cook an additional 2 minutes for extra crispy skin.
+• Air Fry Wings at 400°F (204°C) for 20 minutes, flipping the wings halfway through.
+Air fry an additional 2 minutes for extra crispy skin.
 Use a digital meat thermometer to ensure the internal temperature is 165 degrees F.

 • Carefully remove the air fryer wings from the air fryer, cover with your favorite sauce, and serve with your favorite sides.